Codeception/Codeception/docs/04-AcceptanceTests.md

 ## Conclusion

 Writing acceptance tests with Codeception and PhpBrowser is a good start.
-You can easily test your Joomla, Drupal, Wordpress sites, as well as those made with frameworks.
+You can easily test your Joomla, Drupal, WordPress sites, as well as those made with frameworks.
 Writing acceptance tests is like describing a tester's actions in PHP.
 They are quite readable and very easy to write.
 Don't forget to repopulate the database on each test run.